-Notes and Comments Regarding the Inkomstpension
+Notes and Comments Regarding the Inkomstpension Note 2 Pension Disbursements etc.

-Note 2 Pension Disbursements etc.
+ATP and Inkomstpension Disbursements and Amounts Transferred to the European Community millions of SEK

-ATP and Inkomstpension Disbursements and Amounts Transferred to the European Community
+Total 304,444 314,724

-Transfers to European Communities 7 5
+Transfers to European Communities 5 0

-Inkomstpension disbursements 121,962 136,303
+Inkomstpension disbursements 136,303 152,140

-ATP disbursements 174,032 168,136
+ATP disbursements 168,136 162,584

-Pension disbursements 295,994 304,439
+Pension disbursements 304,439 314,724

-2017 2018
+2018 2019

-During the year 2018, SEK 304,439 million was paid out in pensions from the AP funds, an increase of SEK 8.4 billion or 2.9 per cent.
-In 2017, disbursements increased by SEK 13.6 billion or 4.8 percent.
-One reason for the reduced rate of increase was lower upward adjustment of pensions after balancing ended in 2018, which itself provided an extra impetus to upward adjustment.
-Pension disbursements of SEK 304,439 million reduced pension liability to pensioners by a corresponding amount.
+During the year 2019, SEK 314,724 million was paid out in pensions from the AP funds, an increase of SEK 10.3 billion or 3.4 per cent.
+In 2018, disbursements increased by SEK 8 billion or 2.9 percent.
+Pension disbursements of almost SEK 315 million reduced pension liability to pensioners by a corresponding amount.

 According to the Act (2002:125) on Transfer of Pension Credit to and from the European Communities (EC), the value of pension credit for EC officials can be transferred from the National Pension Funds and the premium pension system to the service pension system of the EC.
-In 2018, approximately SEK 5 million was thus transferred from the National Pension Funds, reducing the pension liability to the economically active.
-In total, the National Pension Funds were charged with SEK 304,444 million as a result of pension disbursements or transfer of pension credit.
+In 2019 no such funds were transfered.